kip-hart/MicroStructPy/docs/source/examples/package/msp_process.rst

 ==============

 MicroStructPy does no produce plots of seed breakdowns by default.
-To include this plot in the flow chart, the :func:`.SeedList.plot_breakdown` function is called then the plot is formatted and saved.
+To include this plot in the flow chart, the :meth:`.SeedList.plot_breakdown` method is called, then the plot is formatted and saved.

 Flowchart
 =========